 Below is a brief summary of the other areas where changes are likely to affect UK citizens travelling to the EU.
 We recommend that you read carefully the more detailed advice provided on the UK Government website here.
 Advice is also supplied by ABTA here.
 NB: the following applies particularly to UK citizens – other nationalities with questions about travelling in the EU should consult the nearest embassy or consulate of the country they intend to visit.
 It is possible that for EU citizens visiting the UK, some of the following will also apply.

 Check as soon as possible the date that your passport expires.
-When travelling to the EU after 29 March 2019, the UK government recommends that you have six months left on your passport on the date of your arrival in an EU country.
+When travelling to the EU after the leaving date (currently 31 January 2020), the UK government recommends that you have six months left on your passport on the date of your arrival in an EU country.
 You should also check when your passport was renewed.
 If you renewed a 10 year adult passport before it expired, extra months may have been added to your passport’s expiry date.
 These extra months over 10 years will not count towards the 6 months that must be remaining.
 The UK Government has published a website tool to check the validity of your passport under these rules.

 Note that UK nationals will not have an ongoing right to use the express lanes at border controls provided for EU, EEA and Swiss nationals.

 If the UK leaves with a deal, travel to the EU will remain the same as now until at least 31 December 2020.
 You will not need to apply for a visa to travel in the EU during this time.

 If the UK leaves without a deal, the rules will change after the leaving date (currently 31 January 2020).
 It is likely that UK citizens will not need a visa for stays in the Schengen area or elsewhere in the EU of up to 90 days in any 180-day period.
 On arrival, you may be asked to confirm that you have sufficient funds available for the duration of your stay, and you may be asked to show a return or onward ticket.